AmosNimos/Xmatrix/README.md

 ## License

-This software is released under the MIT License.
+This software is released under the GNU LESSER GENERAL PUBLIC License.
 See the `LICENSE` file for more details.

 ## Author